mlmartone/DnDWiki2/src/site/notes/Quests/Track Down the Astral Orb.md

 *Greenwake 44*: [[People/Grey Hawk Citizens/Gerthwin Bartelby\|Gerthwin Bartelby]] has had the orb, but now she's gone missing, was she the shapeshifter all along?
 Evidence points to someone in [[People/Other Adventurers/Ogdin's Horde/Ogdin's Horde\|Ogdin's Horde]] now.

 *Greenwake 45*: [[People/Other Adventurers/Ogdin's Horde/Sigbjorn Hagisson\|Sigbjorn Hagisson]] was last seen causing a cave-in in the tunnels using a powerful psionic blast.
 This surely could only mean that he is the dreaded shapeshifter.

+Alduin has set a bounty of 5000GP for the return of the fugitive and the Astral Orb.
+Ogdin's Horde has taken on the contract for the bounty, believing the shapeshifter may be in their midst.